harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 compared to their expenditure during travel.

 Approximately 61% of them live under the Poverty Line.
-They aspire for better lives for their children, they don’t want their children to struggle as they do and want them to hold jobs in software and teaching.
+They aspire for better lives for their children ;they don’t want their children to struggle as they do and want them to hold jobs in software and teaching.
 Their spending happens on their child’s education, expedition costs incurred due to food and fuel.
-They aspire to buy nets that are quite expensive, own motorized/nonmotorized boats so they don’t have to depend on someone else’s boats.
-According to data per-capita production of fisheries is 2 tons in India while in Norway the same goes up to 172 tons.
+They aspire to buy nets that are quite expensive, own motorized/nonmotorized boats , so they don’t have to depend on someone else’s boats.
+According to data, per-capita production of fisheries is 2 tons in India, while in Norway, the same goes up to 172 tons.
 Having a meager income and most of them earning Below Poverty Line, fishermen live a difficult life and struggle to make ends meet.\[“Fishermen in India - An Overview of Indian Fishing Sector”